Mobilizing Condition-Based Maintenance

 What Does Conditioned-Based Monitoring Mean?

 The great challenge in maintaining assets is going from task to task with the aim of predicting when the next need for maintenance will be.
-Monitoring the health and detecting early failures of assets become critical to improve performance and achieve business goals without interruption.
+Monitoring the health and detecting early failures of assets becomes critical to improve performance and achieve business goals without interruption.
 As every enterprise business goes through daily costs that can rise to the millions, continuing operations while assets are in working condition is key.
 Asset conditions need to trigger maintenance tasks within a long enough period of time before asset failure becomes problematic.
-Modern enterprise businesses are using a process known as conditioned based monitoring in order to predict maintenance needs and unexpected breakdowns.
+Modern enterprise businesses are using a process known as mobilizing conditioned-based maintenance monitoring in order to predict maintenance needs and unexpected breakdowns.
 Condition-based monitor inspects assets/equipment by observing machine performance and detecting technical issues.

 Why Does Conditioned-Based Monitoring Matter?